StackHut/nstack-docs/in_depth_tutorial.rst

 ----------------------

 Now that we've defined our API, let's jump into our Python module, which lives in ``service.py``.
-We see that NStack has created a class ``Service``.
+We see that NStack has created a class ``Module``.
 This is where we add the functions for our module.
 Right now it also has a sample function in it, ``numChars``, which we can remove.

 Let's import the libaries we're using.